vuejs/docs/src/api/reactivity-utilities.md

 ## toRef() {#toref}

-Can be used to create a ref for a property on a source reactive object.
+Can be used to create a ref for a property on a source object.
 The created ref is synced with its source property: mutating the source property will update the ref, and vice-versa.

 - **Type**